ugneokmanaite/Python_Database_Connections/README.md

 Just a python library which helps you to connect to database

 why are we installing it?
 It helps us showcase data in the console which in real time we would display on the front end

+Open Database Connectivity(ODBC)
+- Interface by Microsoft application which allows applications to access data in database management systems using SQL as a standard for accessing the data

+**CURSOR**

+- control structure
+- allowing us to control and manage rows of data from a response
+- pointing to and managing the row